bregman-arie/devops-exercises/prepare_for_interview.md

 #### Architecture and Design

 This is also an important aspect of DevOps.
-You should be able to describe how to design systems, workflows and in a way which will s-c-a-l-e.
-This is important because sometimes candidates will describe something that works great with 5 hosts or data of 100GB but will not scale to 100,000 hosts or big amounts of data.
+You should be able to describe how to design different systems, workflows and architectures.
+Some will also say scale is an important aspect of that.<br>
+A design which might work for a dozen of hosts or X amount of data, will not necessarily work with thousands of hosts and different scale of data.

 Some ideas: